Leiden-Cell-Observatory/MIHCSME-py/docs/index.md

 # MIHCSME OMERO

-A modern Python package for converting MIHCSME (Minimum Information about a High Content Screening Microscopy Experiment) metadata from Excel spreadsheets to OMERO annotations.
+A Python package for handling MIHCSME (Minimum Information about a High Content Screening Microscopy Experiment) metadata from Excel spreadsheets to OMERO annotations and back.

 ## Features